CapitanFantastico/NotasPersonales/Visa USA.md

 - Allí se mostrará un calendario donde podrá ver si se han habilitado citas que sean más próximas a su cita inicial.

 Ya no está disponible!

+---
+---

+When a U.S. consular officer evaluates a Colombian citizen’s visa application at the embassy in Bogotá, the information displayed on their screen is part of a secure system designed to assess eligibility.
+While the exact details of the interface are confidential, the data typically includes:

+### 1. **DS-160 Application Details**
+   - Full name, date of birth, nationality, and passport information.
+   - Travel history, including previous visas or entries to the U.S. or other countries.
+   - Employment, education, and financial status (as self-reported).
+   - Purpose of the trip (tourism, business, study, etc.) and planned itinerary.

+### 2. **Biometric Data**
+   - Fingerprints and facial recognition data (cross-referenced with U.S. databases like the **Consular Consolidated Database (CCD)** and security systems).

+### 3. **Security and Background Checks**
+   - Results from systems like **CLASS** (Consular Lookout and Support System), which flags potential security risks, criminal records, or ==prior visa denials==.
+   - Checks against watchlists (e.g., terrorism, drug trafficking) via **TECS** (a DHS security database).

+### 4. **Prior Visa History**
+   - Any previous U.S. visa applications, approvals, refusals, or ==overstays==.
+   - Notes from prior interviews (e.g., inconsistencies, concerns raised by past officers).

+### 5. **Supporting Documentation**
+   - Scanned or uploaded documents submitted by the applicant (e.g., bank statements, employment letters, invitation letters).
+   - ==Automated alerts for discrepancies between documents and application answers==.

+### 6. **Fraud Detection Indicators**
+   - System-generated alerts for potential fraud (e.g., fake documents, ==suspicious patterns in travel history==, or ties to high-risk industries).

+### 7. **Local and International Databases**
+   - Information shared by Colombian authorities (e.g., criminal records, immigration violations) under bilateral agreements.

+### 8. **Case Notes**
+   - Internal comments from consular staff, including observations from the interview or additional verification steps taken.

+### Important Notes:
+- The system prioritizes **national security** and **immigration compliance**, focusing on ==ties to Colombia== (e.g., family, employment, assets) to assess the ==risk of overstaying==.
+- ==Officers are trained to identify inconsistencies or red flags quickly==.
+- The U.S. government does not disclose the full technical scope of these systems to prevent exploitation.

+If you’re applying for a visa, ensure all information is truthful and consistent with your documentation. ==Misrepresentation can lead to permanent ineligibility==.